EdDataScienceEES/tutorial-shaistilman/index.md

 Tada now we know that we can use `drop1` function in R and understand its ouput for both interaction and no interaction models for model selection!

-But what if we have a big model with lots of different variables like our ... example using `drop1` over and over would be very tedious and not very efficient.
+But what if we have a big model with lots of different variables, like our miltary coups and politics in sub-Saharan Africa data example, using `drop1` over and over would be very tedious and not very efficient.
 This is where the `step` function comes in!

 ---
 ## 5.2 Step

-While `drop1` focuses on assessing variable removal, the `step` function automates the stepwise process.
+While `drop1` focuses on assessing variable removal, the `step` function automates the stepwise process, iteratively adding or removing variables to optimise the model based on a chosen metric, typically AIC.

 **How the `step` Function Works**